 The Chair of the IRB will be appointed by the Provost and should be a person who possesses background knowledge and expertise in the rigors of academic research.
 The duties of the Chair of the IRB are to ensure appropriate and fair assignment of incoming IRB applications/protocols, in consultation with the IRB administrator.
+The Provost has the discretion to also appoint a Vice-Chair to assist with a smooth transition of Chair duties.
 The IRB Chair will assign both research and quality improvement protocols to IRB members for primary and secondary review, plan and preside over all IRB meetings, communicate with Principal Investigators, educate Waynesburg University faculty and staff about IRB laws and processes, and report substantive committee business and/or messages to the full faculty.